-One of the best ways to keep your pets calm during fireworks is to tire them out long before the first “boom!”
-Plan to take your dog for a long walk or run in the dog park during the day or early evening.
+One of the best ways to keep your pets calm during fireworks is to exhaust them before the first “boom.”
+Take your pup for a long walk or run during the day or early evening.
 That way, by the time the sun goes down, your pooch will be pooped.
-Similarly, if you have a fearful cat, plan to play with her and tire her out before the fireworks begin.
-Your pets may not sleep through the loud noises, but if they’re sleepy, their anxiety will likely lessen.
+If you have a fearful cat, squeeze in a good play session before the fireworks begin.
+Your pets may not sleep through the loud noises, but if they’re exhausted, they’ll likely be less anxious.

-Providing a distraction for your pets is a good way to help keep them calm.
-For dogs, load up on chew toys, which can be used to help anxious dogs focus on something other than their anxiety.
-Good options include rawhides, plush toys, or rubber chew toys.
+Providing a distraction for your pets is another way to help keep them calm.
+For dogs, load up on chew toys, which distract anxious dogs from their anxiety.
+Some options include rawhides, plush toys, or rubber chew toys.
 Better yet, consider getting a “strategy toy” for your dog or cat.
 These toys hold some treats in the center and provide a little “game” for your pet as he or she must work to reach the reward.
-These toys can be great distractions for fearful animals.

-Both dogs and cats seek shelter when they’re afraid.
+Dogs and cats seek shelter when they’re afraid.
 Before fireworks begin, be sure to have a “safe space” ready for your pet.
-This could be your dog’s crate, or it could be as simple as wrapping your dog up in a blanket, burrito style.
+This could be your dog’s crate, or it could be as simple as wrapping your dog up in a blanket, “burrito-style.”
 A simple cardboard box will typically do just fine for fearful cats who seek a hiding spot.
 Add some blankets to make it extra comfy for your fearful feline.

 Harness the power of touch to help keep your pets calm during fireworks.
-When you massage your pet in certain ways, you may help relieve their anxiety.
-In general, petting your cat or dog with gentle, long strokes should help them calm down.
+Massaging your cat or dog may help relieve their anxiety.
+In general, petting your pet with gentle, long strokes should help them calm down.
 There are also more specific massage techniques you can try out with your pet.
 Learn more about pet massage here.